History of our old building

 in 1989 Livingstone was presented with the Durban City Council Conservation Award.
 This school has remained a dynamic learning environment.
 The original building has inspired the development of all the new sections surrounding it, and remains the centre and heart of the school.

-Form 2001 until 2015, Charleen Butt ably led Livingstone Primary School. in 2013 our school Media centre was revamped and we opened the Charleen Butt Resource Room which caters for the development and training of Educators in Remedial skills and strategies
+From 2001 until 2015, Charleen Butt ably led Livingstone Primary School in 2013 our school Media centre was revamped and we opened the Charleen Butt Resource Room which caters for the development and training of Educators in Remedial skills and strategies

 In 2017 our front office and reception was refurbished creating a modern inviting space.